Brooks Glycerin 15 Fully Reviewed Review Facts

 This shoe features a 10-mm drop which is a pretty standard among running shoes.
 This means the shoe has some additional cushion in the heel, making it great for heel strikers.

 -Arch support for runners with medium to high arches

 -Plush collar and tongue

 The Glycerin has seen some changes from the 14s, and from what I found, for the better.
 It was a really cozy, comfortable shoe and yes, I will repeat it again - plush.
 The Super DNA Midsole shined once again as a super comfortable, customized cushioning while the upper remained highly breathable and comfortable.
 Honestly, it’s hard to find many downsides to this shoe.
-For personal taste, I would probably would’ve liked a more solid midfoot overlay for some additional support, like the conformable saddle seen in the 14, but I did not find I was seriously craving more support.
+For personal taste, I ’ve liked a more solid midfoot overlay for some additional support, like the conformable saddle seen in the 14, but I did not find I was seriously craving more support.
 And to top it all off, it’s a good looking shoe.
 There are color options for all tastes, but no matter what you choose, you’ll get a streamlined, fast